wkirby-212/Touch-Control-Dock/README.md

   - make a new directory `touch-control-dock`
   - Extract files to this directory.
   - go to `*\touch-control-dock\data\touch-ui\` and open index.html
-  - Input your Host port and OBS Password then hit connect.
+  - Input your Host port and Password then hit connect.

 Alternative:
 1. Start from the official OBS plugin template.